-First off – if you have a lot of html code in the header of your website – validation codes are most common – you can move it here.
-Doing so will reduce the amount of html coding that search engines have to read as they load your page making your page load faster – and the speed that a website page opens is an SEO element that affects ranking.
+First off – if you have a lot of HTML code in the header of your site – validation codes are most common – you can move it here.
+Doing so will reduce the amount of HTML coding that search engines have to read as they load your page making your page load faster – and the speed that a website page opens is an SEO element that affects ranking.
 Fast is good.

 SEO TIP: Test Your Page Speed